Deep-sea octocorals: An ecosystem of their own

 This summer, I joined the NOAA research vessel Okeanos Explorer, America’s premier deep-sea exploration vessel, and had a unique opportunity to study habitats of the deep-sea.
 Among the most striking were deep-sea “coral forests.”

 Many of the corals we saw were octocorals, which aren’t the “typical” warm water coral found in shallow waters that most people think of when they hear the word.
-These octocorals can form very large and very old colonies, some over 100 years old.
+These octocorals can form very large and very old colonies, some can be thousands of years old.
 Deep-sea octocoral colonies are only predators (unlike their shallow water relatives that often are also photosynthetic thanks to symbionts in their tissues).
 They feed on organic material as it flows past them on the water current and is caught by one of the eight feeding tentacles that surround each of the mouths of their many polyps.

 Corals (and sponges) are what’s been described as “ecosystem engineers”—their very presence provides habitat for many other animals, making them a habitat or “ecosystem” unto themselves.
 Several serpent stars, for example, live in close symbiosis with their octocoral host—so close in fact that they are almost never present as free-living individuals.
 Many of these stars spend their entire lives on the coral, with observations showing that some are present even as very tiny individuals.
 Museum specimens show us that many will not release from their host even after death.
 In the case of one species, this type of relationship can even protect the corals from human-induced threats—like an oil spill.

 But, it’s not just friendly relationships in an ecosystem, and octocorals have a very diverse and colorful “rogues gallery” of predators to deal with as well.
 Among them are a tiny jellyfish (Aegina citrea) that settles on the feeding polyps present on the branch tips of some corals, devouring the tissue.